-Honoring Saint Rafqa spread out in 10 June 2001 after her declaration as Saint all over the world.
-Since that time, thousand of visitors started to came to visit her grave for benediction, prayer and intercession.
+After her canonization on June 10, 2001, devotion to Saint Rafqa spread throughout the world.
+Since that time, thousands of visitors started to came to visit her grave for benediction, prayer and intercession.

-Before declaring her as saint, the nuns at Saint Joseph monastery insisted on building a big church in her name in order to gather thousands of visitors especially during the important celebrations : Saint Rafqa’s Day, our Lady’s Day, Sundays, occasions and ceremonies, conferences, meetings and spiritual education.
+Prior to her canonization, the nuns at Saint Joseph monastery insisted on building a big church in her name in order to gather thousands of visitors especially during the important celebrations such as Saint Rafqa’s Feast Day, our Lady’s Day, Sundays, special occasions and ceremonies, conferences, meetings and spiritual formation.

-Several difficulties appeared especially concerning location and financing.
-It was agreed upon that it will be located within the scope of Rafqa’s first grave on the mountain’s versant where Saint Joseph monastery was erected to the south overlooking a small village.
+Several difficulties appeared especially concerning the location and financing.
+It was agreed upon that it will be located within the location of Rafqa’s first grave on the mountainside south of Saint Joseph monastery overlooking a nearby village.

 2. Plan of the basilica

-Constituted of a conference hall, films' hall, library, first aid room, reception hall, library for priests, meetings rooms…
+The ground floor includes a conference hall, movie’s hall, library, first aid room, reception hall, library for clergy and meetings rooms.

-The plan of Saint Rafqa’s basilica embodies the Maronite privacy as to churches’ design and Saint Rafqa’s grave.
+The plan of Saint Rafqa’s Basilica embodies the Maronite architecture of churches and respect to Saint Rafqa’s grave.

-Based on these traditions, the basilica has a rectangular form with a cupola characterized by its simple design and architecture and its high altitude as if it was the guide leading the believers on the bells’ resonance to the basilica for meditation, praying and participation in life’s secrets and holiness delight.
+Based on these traditions, the basilica has a rectangular form with a cupola [dome] characterized by its simple design and architecture.
+Its high altitude and the sounds of its bells serve as a guide leading the believers to the basilica for meditation, prayers and participation in the liturgical life.

 The lamp symbolizes the light seen by Saint Rafqa while she was blind and the lights that filled her eyes to see her sisters and her monastery before her death.

-The ship represents her life between the waves of difficulties, pains and sufferance ending with salvation and holiness.
-Rafqa’s grave surmounting the altar is placed on the glass surrounding the choir in the direction of the East source of light and life.
+The ship represents her life between the waves of difficulties, pains and suffering ending with salvation and holiness.
+Rafqa’s grave surmounting the altar is placed on the glass near the choir in the direction of the East source of light and life.

-As to the roof of the basilica, it is also in the form of a lamp and a ship covering the whole area of the basilica.
-The halls of the fortress seemed to be a fortress starting from the ground and elevating to the interior, large from the lower side and narrow from the upper side to constitute a base to hold the roof.
+As to the roof of the basilica, it is also in the form of a lamp and a ship covering the entire area of the basilica.
+The halls seem to be like a fortress starting from the ground, large at the lower side and narrow at the top to constitute a base to hold the roof.

 The basilica is wide enough for two thousand persons.

-The roof of the basilica sticks to the level of the ground coming down to the south as if it was a prolongation of the forest surrounding the monastery.
-The architectures spared no effort to design it in a concave form to constitute an integral part with the monastery embedded between the trees and the plants.
+The roof of the basilica sticks to the ground level coming down to the south as if it was a prolongation of the forest surrounding the monastery.
+The architects spared no effort to design it in a concave form to constitute an integral part with the monastery embedded between the trees and the plants.
 The roof appears as a garden overlooking Rafqa’s first grave.